InfinityRift/vg-match-analysis/plans.md

     * Count each FDCBA as 50, 60, 75, 85, 100, respectively, and average
       for an overall grade from Celeste.

-## New professor: Samuel
+## New professor: Vox

- * Requires this data and routine:
-    * A partitioning of the map (exhaustively) into named regions
-    * A function that maps any position to its named region
- * Focuses on your deaths
-    * Where did I die?
-       * Absolute positioning: list of regions on the map where you died, and how often in each (requires a utility, listed below)
-       * Relative positioning: how many times you died with one ally near, with two near, and with none near
-    * When did I die?
-       * Absolute: number of deaths in early game (before 8m), mid game (from then until 15m) and late game (after 15m)
-       * Relative:
-          * Within a cluster of other deaths (big fight)?
-          * Within a cluster of ally deaths only (slaughter)?
-          * Within a cluster of enemy deaths (worth it)?
+ * Need this new utility:  A function that assesses whether a build was WP, CP, or neither
+ * How common was my build?
+ * This will not only be a comparison among people in your tier and role, but restricted to the same WP/CP choice as you made (requires a utility given below)
+ * A list of your items (with pictures) and next to each, a progress bar of length proportional to how common the item was among the population mentioned in the previous bullet point
+ * At the end, some comments about whether you might need to rethink your build or not

 ## New professor: Lyra

- * New data:
+ * Topic: Team composition and drafting
+    * List all positive synergies in your team and counters against enemies
+    * List all snyergies on enemy team and their counters to your team
+ * New data required, which I just won't have time to get before the challeng ends:
     * A list of which heroes work well or poorly into which other heroes, and why
     * A list of which heroes synergize well or poorly with other heroes, and why.
- * Topic: Team composition and drafting
-   (All of these require some utilities listed below.)
-    * List all positive snyergies in your team and counters against enemies
-    * List all snyergies on enemy team and their counters to your team

-## New professor: Flicker

- * Topic: vision
- * Unfortunately, many of these may not yet be possible...check the telemetry details.
- * Average number of traps on map at once (all these are compared across all teams at your skill tier)
- * Percent of the time someone on your team possessed flares, gun, or contraption
- * Average number of traps in the enemy's side of the map at once
- * Number of flares fired
- * Number of flares that revealed enemies or traps
+ * So Lyra is on hold for now.

 ## Extend professors Petal and Krul with counterbuilding information